CVUUS Meditation Group

 Gather

-Bread Loaf Mountain Zen Center has created a comfortable, welcoming, and free-of-charge gathering place in downtown Middlebury at 48 Merchants Row that serves the neighborhood.
+Bread Loaf Mountain Zen Center has created a comfortable, welcoming, and free-of-charge gathering place that serves the neighborhood.
 Gather is a comfort zone for everyone, but especially those who deal with isolation, loneliness, or who could just use a listening friend.
 It is a hub of healing community.
 At Gather, people will find caring friends and neighbors.

 While not a church or temple, Gather is based on some important Buddhist principles, because it is a project created by Bread Loaf Mountain Zen Community.
 Here are the principles that are important for us: